Context

 src/<package_name>/portal/

-The portal represents the entire public native API surface
+The portal represents the entire Python-facing native API surface

 of the library.
 It is not discovered dynamically at runtime and does not rely